Fahmifc123/Sentiment-Analysis-Online-Lectures-in-Indonesia/README.md

 #### - Determine Polarity of Tweets with Indonesian Sentiment Lexicon
 <p align = "justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Data that has been preprocessed, will determine the sentiment polarity by using Indonesia Sentiment Lexicon (https://github.com/fajri91/InSet) .
 Every word in the tweets will be determine the polarity values, and then the value is calculated to know what the tweets sentiment is  (negative, neutral or positive).
-By doing that, we no longer need to manually label sentiments to each data tweets (because there are to much tweets data (25.000 tweets)).
+By doing that, we no longer need to manually label sentiments to each data tweets (because there are to much tweets data).
 Here are some analysis and visualization on tweets data.
 </p>
 <p align="center">
  <img src="images/piechart sentiment polarity.png" />